DHTMLX/docs-todolist/docs/guides/inline_editing.md

 - Hashtag is a combination of the `#` symbol and any letters, numbers, or emojis (for instance, **#sport**)
 - To create a hashtag, enter `#` and at least one symbol after it (for instance, **#t**), and press Enter
 - You can use unlimited number of hashtags in To Do List.
 Separate the tags by spaces (for instance, **#tag #tag1**)
-- All created hashtags are visible in every project
+- All created hashtags are accessible in all projects
 - To view the list of all hashtags you've already created, enter the `#` symbol.
 Click the necessary hashtag to add it to the task
 - To activate strict filtering, click a hashtag or enter it in the search field in the toolbar